HyperviewHQ/hyperview_docs/documentation/product/using-hyperview/layout-management/topics/location-layouts.md

 1. Ensure that the background images are not too large.
 Consider using images that fit on a 1080p screen or 1920 x 1080.
 Images that are too large can cause slowness and scaling issues and may not work when viewing the layout on smaller screens like tablets and laptops.

-2. Use PNG images where possible.
+2. Use PNG or SVG where possible for architectural/blueprint images.

 3. Use transparency strategically, especially if transitioning from light to dark mode.